Questions and Answers on post Withdrawal Agreement

 - Will people still be able to apply for the MUKW1, 2 or 3 going forward?

-For retirees, they will have to apply under Category F as a Third Country National – please refer to the Ministry of Interior website for more information and other categories
+If they are retirees, they will have to apply under Category F as Third Country Nationals.

 - Is this something that CRPG can help with?

 No, the remit of CRPG was (and is) to assist UKN’s who meet the criteria ( as set by the FCDO UK Nationals’ Support Fund) to apply for residency under the terms of the Withdrawal Agreement i.e. MUKW1 (formerly MEU1) and MUKW3 (formerly MEU3)